nasa/nos3/docs/wiki/STF_QuickLook.md

 ## Data

 Data generation and storage are vital.
-A balance between anomalies can be quickly identified and diagnosed along side maximizing science data collection must occur.
+A balance must be between quickly identifying anomalies and maximizing science data collection.

 ### Schedule